| Title: | Modeling, Standardization and Testing for Provider Profiling |

 additional arguments that can be passed to the function. |

-A list of data frames containing the confidence intervals based on the values of option
+A list of data frames containing the confidence intervals based on the values of option and stdz.

 CI.alpha |